FIRST-Tech-Challenge/FtcRobotController/README.md

 When you are ready, click "create pull request."

 Ask a teammate to review the pull request, test it on the robot, then if everyone is satisfied it can be merged.
+Also, make sure not to delete or edit other people's comments.